ietf-wg-cellar/matroska-specification/subtitles.md

 ### Matroska Blocks

-Each Matroska Block consists of one or more DVB Subtitle Segments as described in segment 7.2 "Syntax and semantics of the subtitling segment" of ETSI EN 300 743.
+Each Matroska Block consists of one or more DVB Subtitle Segments as described in section 7.2 "Syntax and semantics of the subtitling segment" of [@!ETSI-EN300-743].

 Each Matroska Block **SHOULD** have a Duration indicating how long the DVB Subtitle Segments in that Block **SHOULD** be displayed.